arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/17-outage-part1.md

 A high application latency is usually a good indicator for a performance issue.
 Since we received complaints from end-users, we know that the issue involves at least one service that end-users interact with (directly or indirectly).

 The [Service Map page](https://app.datadoghq.com/apm/map) can give you a clear picture of each application service performance.
-Hover your mouse over each of the services to find the service with a problematic latency, correlate that with the # of requests each service receives and emits to identify the bottleneck.
+Hover your mouse over each of the services to find the service with a problematic latency, and correlate that with the # of requests each service receives and emits to identify the bottleneck.
 </details>
 <br/><br/>